viktorburka/blog/articles/golang-testing-features/test-coverage/README.md

 ok  	_/clothing	0.005s
 ```

-That was the simplest way to check the percentage of coverage but that information is limited since it doesn't help us to understand which sections we need to work on in order to enhance the code coverage.
-Lets run it with another option that can do it.
-First we run `go test` to generate a file with the coverage info
+That was the simplest way to check the percentage of coverage, but that information is limited since it doesn't help us to understand which sections, we need to work on in order to enhance the code coverage.
+Let's run it with another option that can do it.
+First, we run `go test` to generate a file with the coverage info

 ```bash
 $ go test -coverprofile=coverage.out